-Several studies related to outdoor exposure have found health effects associated with ambient NO2 levels, including respiratory symptoms, respiratory illness, decreased lung function, pulmonary inflammation, increased emergency room visits for asthma, and cardiopulmonary mortality.
-However, since traffic exhaust is an important source of NO2 and several other pollutants, such as particulate matter, exposure generally occurs in the presence of other pollutants, making it more difficult for these studies to distinguish the specific role of NO2 in causing effects independent of other pollutants.
-However, studies linking NO2 to asthma exacerbations and human experimental studies provided support for the U.S. EPA determination that this causal relationship exists for short-term NO2 exposures independent of other rule out the possible influence of other traffic-related pollutants on the observed health effects.
+Several studies related to outdoor exposure have found health effects associated with ambient NO_2 levels, including respiratory symptoms, respiratory illness, decreased lung function, pulmonary inflammation, increased emergency room visits for asthma, and cardiopulmonary mortality. -However, since traffic exhaust is an important source of NO_2 and several other pollutants, such as particulate matter, exposure generally occurs in the presence of other pollutants, making it more difficult for these studies to distinguish the specific role of NO_2 in causing effects independent of other pollutants. -However, studies linking NO_2 to asthma exacerbations and human experimental studies provided support for the U.S. EPA determination that this causal relationship exists for short-term NO_2 exposures independent of other traffic-related pollutants (U.S. EPA 2016). -The report also concludes that epidemiological studies do not rule out the possible influence of other traffic-related pollutants on the observed health effects.
 A recent review of 67 relevant studies looked at current evidence on short-term effects (from several hours to 7 days) of exposure to NO2 on asthma exacerbations, defined as emergency room visits (ERVs) and hospital admissions (HAs).
 8- or 24-hour NO2 levels correlated with asthma ERVs and hospitalization (Zheng et al., 2021).